gjportegies/bol-scraper/README.md

 ## To Do:
 - [X] Support a list of filters
 - [ ] Create more examples
+- [ ] Get price of the highest / lowers item

 ## Code description
 | Files   |      Description      |